Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Member Erica P. of Erica's Educare Learning Center created this fun light table activity you see here-by printing our Spider Mats on vellum!

 and placed them inside page protectors to use for this fun letter tracing activity!
-14. Use them with dry erase markers
+14. Use Dry Erase Markers for Reusable Practice

 Almost any activity can be turned into a cut and paste activity.
 To save on paper, print multiple pages per sheet, and in grayscale for activities that don't need color.